 Andrea's sire, Armando's EPD 2015 Results: As of his 10th shearing, Armando is in the top 1% and off the charts on fineness, spin fineness, %>30M and Curvature, SD on Curvature and on lack of medulation; top 3% in uniformity of fiber (SD), and despite a short staple length still is in the top 29% in fleece weight.
 His genetics run deep with Victor's Valedar as his sire, PPeruvian Victor as grandsire and Peruvian Hemingway his great-grandsire on the top side.
 On the bottom side he has PPeruvian Hemingway as his great-grandsire.

 Her mother, Duncan's Olivia's EPD Results - 2015 She is in the top 6 out of 9 EPD characteristics for her 9th shearing!
 Olivia is the daughter of Duncan, our 2001 AOBA Color Champion.
 Her linage includes Pperuvian Vengador as a grandsire and Pperuvian Camilio (on both sides) and Shere Khan as a great- grandsires.

 We expect Andrea to be a great addition to someone's breeding program as well as possess great EPDs!

-Whether you are interested in purchasing high quality alpacas for breeding, show, fiber or selecting a herd sire to breed to, you should use Expected Progeny Differences (EPDs) as your most important selection tool in addition to evaluating phenotype.
-You can also increase the probability of creating ideal offspring with up to 95% accuracy.
+Whether you are interested in purchasing high quality alpacas for breeding, show, fiber or selecting a herd sire to breed to, you should use Expected Progeny Differences (EPDs) as your most important selection tool in addition to evaluating phenotype and genetics.
+Our herd has some of the highest EPD accuracy ratings due to breeding some of the best genetics and due to the shear number of these genetics in the EPD database.
+Consequently you can also increase the probability of creating ideal offspring with up to 95% accuracy.
 Contact us to learn more about using EPDs.
 We have been using them to improve our herd since 2008.